Oxylabs Documentation

-This data type is universal and can be applied to any domain.
+This data type is universal and can be applied to any target.
 It accepts URLs along with additional parameters.
 You can find the list of available parameters in the table below.

 Overview

-Below is a quick overview of all the available data source values we support with other domains.
+Below is a quick overview of all the available data source values we support with other targets.

 universal